Derry City Book news!

 Very excited to share the catalogue info for Derry City!

 (Note: If you want to buy the book, check here regularly, because I post discount promo codes from the press as they become available.
 The paperback won't be out for awhile, and the hardcover is pricey.
-Enter promo code 14SUM20 in the shopping cart to redeem 40% off your purchase.
-Note that I had to try it a few times to get it to "take.")

 The book traces the social and cultural history of Catholic and nationalist Derry from the end of the 19th century to the 1960s through the lens of memory and thus explores how engagements with memory might help us better understand history.
 Mapping memory work and historical consciousness, I argue through this book, illuminates a deep reservoir of a community’s experience and makes visible battles that were waged quietly, out of the limelight over long periods of time.